adamrenklint/bap/old_notes.md

 ['1.1.01', 'A01', null, 99, -50, -50, { other params} ]

+Kit         Collection of Slots
+Slot        Collection of Layers
+Layer       Instrument(State)

+Sequence    Collection of Patterns and Sequences Pattern     Collection of Channels
+Channel     Collection of Notes
+Note        PositionState

 the concept of Damu + Dilla, as Bap > bapjs.org but what is missing?